 - Recent acquisition of multiple firearms

-- A traumatic life event such as a death, breakup/divorce, or loss of employment
+- Traumatic life events such as a death, breakup/divorce, or loss of employment

 - Being the victim of bullying in the workplace

-However, merely training your employees will be futile unless your company has set up the proper channels through which employees can safely report observations.
-Reporting a coworker is a daunting task that most employees would rather avoid, especially if there is no easy outlet through which they can do so.
-In order to simplify the process, create a single, centralized reporting system.
-Outline to your employees how the reporting system works and assure them that anything reported through the channel will be kept confidential.
+However, merely training your employees on these warning signs will be futile unless your company has set up the proper channels through which employees can safely report observations.
+Reporting a coworker is a daunting task that most employees would rather avoid, especially if there is no easy, anonymous way to make the report.
+To simplify the process, create a single, centralized reporting system.
+Explain to your employees how the reporting system works and assure them that anything reported through the channel will be kept confidential.

 Lastly, take all reports seriously and effectively address them to mitigate threats.
 The individuals in charge of evaluating threats should create a standardized plan on how to handle every report.
 Members of your company from human resources, security, and employee assistance/mental health teams should be involved in creating a plan of action to address the issue.

 The simplest way to protect your employees is by making sure your workplace is well protected from external intrusion.
 First, ensure that your building has controlled access and only authorized personnel can enter.
 By instituting security personnel, locks, and badged entry, you can ensure that no intruders gain access to your building.
 Your second line of defense should include doors with alternate manual locks and solid external doors (not glass) to further shield from any potential shooters and obstruct the shooter’s view.
-Additionally, identify interior shelter spaces that employees can utilize during an active shooter event.
+Additionally, identify interior shelter spaces that employees can use during an active shooter event.

 In addition to strengthening your workplace, you should consider bringing in a third party to audit your physical site.
-Oftentimes, they will catch weaknesses that your company did not notice.
+Often, they will catch weaknesses that your company did not notice.

 During an active shooter event, communication is vital to ensure the safety of all of your employees.
 Without proper communication channels, companies are unable to track the status of their employees in a disaster, which creates even more chaos and confusion.
-However, people may not have access to their normal channels of communication, they may forget to check, and networks could fail.
-Being able to communicate through multiple channels—email, phone, text, and mobile app—will ensure your communication gets the broadest distribution possible.
+However, people may not have access to their normal channels of communication, they may forget to check, and networks may fail.
+Being able to communicate through multiple channels—email, cell phone, text, mobile app, even pagers—will ensure your communication gets the broadest distribution possible.

-Tragically, this has had real-world implications in attacks such as the Boston Marathon Bombings.
+Tragically, this has had real-world implications in attacks in populated areas such as the Boston Marathon Bombings.
 As contestants and spectators all tried to make calls at the same time, many of those calls didn’t make it through.
-Many of them resorted to communicating via text message, a lower-bandwidth option than phone calls.
-If your emergency plan relies on just one form of communication, you run the risk of hindered communication during a crisis.
+Many of them resorted to communicating via text message, a lower bandwidth option than phone calls.
+If your emergency plan relies on just one form of communication, you run the risk of your critical communications not reaching your people.

-Adopt a multi-channel, two-way mass communication system such as AlertMedia to make this process seamless.
-With an emergency notification system, you are able to keep track of all your employees and relay crucial information in stressful scenarios.
+Adopt a multichannel, two-way mass communication system such as AlertMedia to make this process seamless.
+With a modern emergency notification system, you can keep track of all your employees and relay crucial information in stressful scenarios.

 An emergency communication system should meet the following criteria:

 - Intuitive interface: Your system should allow you to send out alerts with ease with little to no technical training.

-- Two-way messaging: allow users to reply with status updates in addition to receiving information shared by your emergency management team.
+- Two-way messaging: Ensure your system allows users to reply with status updates in addition to receiving information shared by your emergency management team.

 If you’re looking for more help selecting an emergency notification system, our Buyer’s Guide to Emergency Communication Software can help.

-In reality, it is unlikely that everyone will remain calm in the midst of a frightening attack.
+In reality, it is unlikely that everyone will remain calm during a frightening attack.
 But the more your people are kept informed, the quicker everyone can get to safety and begin the recovery process.

 Identify evacuation routes and shelter locations